workingDog/Gpsd4Scala/readme.md

 can use to encapsulate all communication with gpsd.
 Third-party client bindings for Java and Perl also exist."

-gpsd data is provided as [JSON](http://www.json.org/) structures that are decoded by Gpsd4Scala into equivalent scala objects.
+gpsd data is provided as [JSON](http://www.json.org/) objects that are decoded by Gpsd4Scala into equivalent scala objects.
+See also [gpsd_json](http://catb.org/gpsd/gpsd_json.html) for the meaning of the JSON objects returned by gpsd.

 # Status